ΔΨm — The Two Faces of Mitochondrial Dysfunction

 About this course booklet

-The mitochondrial membrane potential (ΔΨm) is not a static number, but a dynamic balance between proton pumping by the electron transport chain and multiple discharge pathways including ATP synthesis, ion transport, and leak.
+The mitochondrial membrane potential (ΔΨm) is not a static number, but a dynamic balance between proton pumping by the electron transport chain and multiple discharge pathways including ATP synthesis, ion transport, and leak in mitochondrial dysfunction.

 Under physiological conditions, ΔΨm is maintained around 150–180 mV, contributing to a total proton motive force (Δp) of ~180–220 mV.
 This electrochemical gradient captures a large fraction of the ~−220 kJ·mol⁻¹ released by NADH oxidation and powers ATP synthesis, metabolism, and signaling.